 The Court will charge filing fees for Chapter 7 bankruptcy.
 The fees will vary by Court.
 Some may be higher than others.
 For instance, the filing fee for Chapter 7 bankruptcy in Tampa is $335.
 If you needed to reopen a closed case, the Court would charge a fee of $260.
 There may be additional costs for your credit report and credit counseling class.
 Your lawyer will also charge a fee for their legal services.

 How Much Does Chapter 13 Bankruptcy Cost?

 As with Chapter 7, the filing fee for Chapter 13 will vary by filing location.
 For instance, the filing fee for Chapter 13 bankruptcy in Tampa is $310.
 There will also be fees for the credit report and credit counseling class.
-Additionally, the Court may charge a $45 fee for a mortgage modification requires.
-If you need to convert your Chapter 13 to a Chapter 7, there is a $25 fee.
+Additionally, the Court may charge a $45 fee for a mortgage modification if required.
+If you need to convert Chapter 13 to Chapter 7, there is a $25 fee.

 The fees will be changed occasionally by the Court.
 You can access the fee schedule for the Middle District of Florida (Tampa Bay area, Jacksonville, and Orlando) by clicking here.
 For information on the fees charged by the Northern District of Florida (Gainesville, Panama City, Pensacola, and Tallahassee), click here.